-On the occasion of all matches, opponents shall be drawn for and not selected.
-Opposing captains to exchange match cards prior to the draw.
+For all matches, opponents shall be drawn for and not selected.
+Opposing Captains to exchange match cards prior to the draw.

 The jacks must be standard yellow and shall be bowled by the visiting players at the commencement of each league match and knockout.
 On neutral greens rule 4 for the 10 a side will apply.